t-benze/inkstain/project-docs/prd/main.md

 - Allow users to add existing documents or new documents to a 'Space'.
 - Implement a browsing interface specific to each 'Space' that displays all contained documents.
 - Enable document management within a 'Space', including renaming, deleting, and moving files.
+- Allow users to open an existing space folder and reindex documents

 ### Non-Functional Requirements